If are thinking of buying a house in Spain as a foreigner, you will need to sort out some bureaucracy before being able to purchase any property.

 The steps to follow when buying a house are not always intuitive.
 In addition, it is necessary to have clear which taxes and expenses we will have to pay to acquire the house.

 Whether you are looking for a property in coastal areas or in a large city like Madrid or Barcelona, this guide is for you.

-What do you need to buy a house in Spain?
+Are there any requirements to buy a house in Spain?

 In addition, although it is not compulsory, having a bank account in Spain will make all the formalities easier, as it will make payments faster and will probably save you some commissions.

 Finally, remember that once you are the owner of a property in Spain, you must appoint a tax representative if you are not resident in Spain.